advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Appendix.md

 Throughput measures the number of requests a system processes within a unit of time.
 Common statistical indicators include:

 1. **Transactions Per Second (TPS):** The number of database transactions performed per second.
 2. **Queries Per Second (QPS):** The number of database queries performed per second.
 3. **tpmC for TPC-C:** The rate of New-Order transactions executed per minute in TPC-C benchmarks.
+4. **tpmTOTAL for TPC-C:** The rate of total transactions executed per minute in TPC-C benchmarks.

 **31 Thundering Herd**